Transport and Equilibrium in Non-Conservative Systems: Appendix A

 It is reemphasized that whenever $h$ is small enough so that the above statement holds, the conclusion pertains to the order of $\textsc{t}h^{-1}$ iterations of the process.

-\begin{proof} Let $H > 0$ denote a number which is larger than all the mutable parameters in $\mathfrak D_{0}$ -- and indeed might be regarded as considerably larger.
-After an iteration of the process, assuming $h$ is small enough to allow such, the mutable parameters will, in all likelihood, have changed (perhaps some for the better).
-So let us thus define $\mathbb H(H,h)$ so that $h\mathbb H$ is maximum upward change of these mutable parameters, according to the bounds derived, were they all equal to $H$ in the first place.
-Due to monotonicity based on inefficiency, it is clear that if in $\mathfrak D_{t}$ all mutable parameters are less than or equal to $H$, then in $\mathfrak D_{t + h}$ none of them exceed $H + h\mathbb H(H,h)$.
-Moreover, it is clear that the $h \to 0$ limit of $\mathbb H(H, h)$ is finite, i.e., $\mathbb H(H,h)$ may be considered to be uniformly bounded.
+\begin{proof} Let $H_0 > 0$ denote a number which is larger than all the mutable parameters in $\mathfrak D_{0}$ -- and indeed might be regarded as considerably larger.
+After an iteration of the process, assuming $h$ is small enough to allow such, the mutable parameters will in all likelihood have changed.
+So let us thus define $\mathbb H(H,h)$ so that $h\mathbb H$ is the maximum upward change of these mutable parameters, according to the bounds derived \b{in Propositions \ref{XTY} and \ref{DBFS}}, were they all equal to $H$ in the first place.
+Due to monotonicity based on inefficiency, it is clear that if in $\mathfrak D_{t}^{[h]}$ all mutable parameters are less than or equal to $H$, then in $\mathfrak D_{t + h}^{[h]}$ none of them exceeds $H + h\mathbb H(H,h)$.
+Moreover, it is clear that the $h \to 0$ limit of $\mathbb H(H, h)$ is finite, i.e., $\mathbb H(H,h)$ may be considered to be uniformly bounded \b{in $h$}.